 Representations, Warranties and Commitment

 Owner’s Representations and Warranties.
 Owner warrants title to all gas produced from the Committed Reserves located in and under or attributable to within the Reserve Commitment Area as fully described in Exhibit A attached hereto ("Owner’s Reserves").
 Owner warrants that it owns and controls all gas delivered to Gatherer hereunder.
 Owner hereby represents that except as provided in Exhibit A, Owner’s Reserves are not otherwise subject to any gathering, transportation, purchase and sale or other agreement that would affect the commitment described hereunder in Section 1.2.
-Owner represents and warrants that gas delivered has been produced from Owner’s Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Facilities or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
+Owner represents and warrants that gas delivered has been produced from Owner’s Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Receipt Point(s) with other gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Facilities or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Owner represents and warrants that Owner will take no affirmative action, directly or indirectly, that would be designed to subject the Gathering Services or any portion thereof to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Delivery of Gas hereunder shall not constitute such an action.
 Owner represents and warrants that gas delivered shall meet the Specifications as defined in the General Terms and Conditions attached to this Agreement.
 Owner shall indemnify, defend and hold harmless Gatherer from any and all loss, cost, expense and Claims arising from or out of a breach of the representations and warranties herein.
+[Let’s discuss Yate’s problems with the first portion of this sentence.]

 Owner's Commitment of Gas.
 Except as expressly excepted in Exhibit A, Owner hereby exclusively commits and dedicates to Gatherer, subject to Owner's Reservations below, all of Owner's Interests, in and under the Reserve Commitment Area.
 Owner agrees not to sell, transfer or deliver to any third party any Gas produced from Owner’s Interest other than as specified herein.